fractalego/tree_parser/README.md

 I wanted to build one from scratch and ended up being surprised by how easy it has become at the current level of NLP.

-The main inspiration is [Dozat and Manning] as well as [Kondratyuk and Straka].
+The main inspiration is [Dozat and Manning](https://nlp.stanford.edu/pubs/dozat2017deep.pdf) as well as [Kondratyuk and Straka](https://www.aclweb.org/anthology/D19-1279/).

 ## Installation
 Please install [git-lfs](https://git-lfs.github.com/) before installing